There’s undoubtedly nothing better than gooey melted cheese, whether it be in a grilled sandwich, on a pizza, or even in an omelet.

 What Makes Provolone a Good Melting Cheese?

-So, you can guess by the heading of this section that I am of the opinion that provolone is a good melting cheese!
+So, you can guess by the heading of this section that I think that provolone is a good melting cheese!

 Let’s find out why.